Marina Malpica

-Marina Malpica (born 4 January 2000) is a Mexican rhythmic gymnast.
-She is the first gymnast from Mexico to qualify for a final at the World Championships.
+Marina Malpica Ramírez (born 4 January 2000) is a Mexican rhythmic gymnast.
+She is the first gymnast from Mexico to qualify to individual all-around final at the World Championships.

 Personal life

 She is studying at National University of Costa Rica in Heredia, Costa Rica.

 Career

 She took up the sport at age five in Veracruz.

 2014

 As a junior, Malpica competed at the 2014 Pacific Rim Gymnastics Championships in April.
 She placed 7th in the all-around and qualified to all four event finals.
 In May, she competed at the Junior Pan American Championships.
 As a member of the Mexican team, she contributed to the team silver medal, and she finished 6th in the all-around.

 2016

 Malpica debuted in senior international competition at the 2016 Pan American Championships, where she won bronze in the all-around behind Natália Gaudio and Karla Diaz.
 In the apparatus finals, she won silver with clubs and bronze with ball.